Elementary Education

 Prerequisite: EDUC 2999.
 A study of evidence-based practices for supporting the holistic development of children in PreK through grade 5.
 Emphasizing child guidance, family engagement, and effective curriculum design, the course explores strategies for nurturing growth across the aesthetic, language, cognitive, physical, affective, and social domains.
 Students will learn to create meaningful, developmentally appropriate learning experiences that address each child's unique needs and potential.

 ELED 6060.
-Literacy I and Practicum.
-3 Hours.
+Literacy I. 3 Hours.

 ELED 6061.
-Literacy II and Practicum.
+Literacy II.
 3 Hours.

 ELED 6062.
 Advanced Literacy for P-5.
 3 Hours.